oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 - **ssh_public_key_path**: the SSH public key path used to access the instance. *default_ssh_public_key_path* is used if undefined.
 - **defined_tags**: the instance defined tags. *default_defined_tags* is used if undefined.
 - **freeform_tags**: the instance freeform tags. *default_freeform_tags* is used if undefined.
 - **image**: the instance base image.
 You must provider either the id or (name and publisher name).
-See section [Obtaining Compute Images Information from OCI Marketplace](#marketplace-images) below about how to get Marketplace images.
+See section [Obtaining OCI Platform Images Information](#platform-images) for how to get OCI Platform images and section [Obtaining OCI Marketplace Images Information](#marketplace-images) for how to get OCI Marketplace images.
   - **id**: the image id for the instance.
 It takes precedence over name and publisher.
   - **name**: the image name to search for in OCI Marketplace.
   - **publisher**: the image's publisher name.